 Why?
 The holiday season is vital to overall yearly revenue.
 Consider these figures:

-Marketers need to start ramping up now to be prepared to satisfy the intense holiday demand that lies ahead.
+Start ramping up now to be prepared to satisfy the intense Holiday demand that lies ahead.
 The steep increase in demand goes through the roof during the winter months, particularly from mid-November through mid-January:

 With so many options available at the touch of a screen, especially for largely commoditized products, why would someone choose to buy from your company?
 How are you supposed to reach them, and with what appeal?